adrielklein/test-site/_posts/2017-06-11-fix-shifting.markdown

 ## Step #4: Finish Up

-Cut the end of the wire.
+Cut the end of the cable.
 You don't want it to be too long, but not too short either.

 <img src="{{ base.url }}/adventures/assets/images/cut-end.jpg" width="100%">

 Find your cable cap.
 It should look like this.
 <img src="{{ base.url }}/adventures/assets/images/crimp.jpg" width="100%">

-Put on your cable cap and squash it with the flat part of the wire cutters.
+Put on your cable cap and squash it with the flat part of the cable cutters.
 <img src="{{ base.url }}/adventures/assets/images/squash-crimp.jpg" width="100%">

 <img src="{{ base.url }}/adventures/assets/images/final-product.jpg" width="100%">